-Chequing allows you to make payments by cheque.
-We will issue you with a cheque book and authorise you to draw cheques on our account at the National Australia Bank or another Bank as we chose.
+Member chequing allows you to make payments by cheque.
+We will issue you with a cheque book and authorise you to draw cheques on your account.
 We will debit your account for the value of cheques you draw.

-If you have insufficient funds in your nominated account we may instruct the Bank to dishonour your cheque.
+If you have insufficient funds in your nominated account, we may dishonour your cheque.
 However, we have a discretion to allow the cheque to be paid and to overdraw your account for this purpose.
-If you overdraw your account, we may charge you interest and will charge you fees.
-Please refer to the section Overdrawing an Account on page 7.
+If you overdraw your account, we will charge you fees.
+Please refer to the section Overdrawing An Account on page 8.